RavenEsc/AWS_Security_Automation_Tool/Notes/Week2&3_Notes.md

 - Debugged and wrote any errors and attempts to fix in Debug-Error-Draft.md

 - Completed the Design of the architecture and debugging, moving on to the inner-workings and python code

+## Week 3

+- Built and tested, got IAM policies working, trust has been set up between the services, python functions tested

 <!-- ## Meeting 3: